Instructions for Authors

 - Figures themselves should not contain a title or text that is duplicated in the figure legend.

 - Please use the same standard font for all figures.

 - Do not use lines that are thinner than 2 points, and do not use the "hairline" width option.

 - Light or electron micrographs should include a scale bar.

-If the artwork you are submitting has been published elsewhere (including posting on the Internet) or is otherwise copyrighted, we must have a letter of permission from the copyright holder in order to use the image.
+If the artwork you are submitting has been published elsewhere (including online) or is otherwise copyrighted, we must have a letter of permission from the copyright holder in order to use the image.
 In addition, if the artwork is not your own, we will need information about its source.

 Online Submission Instructions

 Please have the following items readily available before beginning the online submission process: